 Wine tasting and horseback riding make a wonderful mix.

-Oenology and equestrianism are both as much art as science and they attract enthusiastic fans partly on account of their tremendous aesthetic appeal.
-Thus it seems appropriate that many riding tours should include visits to wineries where wine tasting is offered.
+Wine tasting and horseback riding make a wonderful combination; they are both as much art as science.
+They attract enthusiastic fans partly on account of their tremendous aesthetic appeal.
+Thus it seems appropriate that some riding tours should include visits to wineries where tasting is offered.
+Of course there is a strong symbiotic relationship between wine and culinary enjoyment when the two are properly matched.
+You can be sure that on tours of this kind gastronomy gets considerable attention also.
 It gives riders a chance to practice a sport they love and at the same time to explore the tastes of different wines while touring beautiful, rural countryside, often winding through vineyards.
 Somehow too it seems fitting that in visiting these wineries (many of which are centuries old) we should do it on horseback as travelers did of old.

 A prime example of an equestrian wine tasting tour is in the Bordeaux region of southwestern France; famous for its wine since Roman times.
 One of my personal favorites is our trip in the Malbec area of France, admired for its grapes and also for the foie gras and other delicious local dishes.
 The castles and medieval walled towns on this riding tour are as picturesque as a dream from a delightful fairy tale.
 This is rural France at its best with deep river valleys, oak forests favored by wild truffles and wide vineyards on fertile hillsides.